 How to Check That Your Business Has Been Verified

-Can’t remember if you verified your business with Google My Business?
+Can’t remember if you verified your business with Google Business Profile?
 Have multiple business locations and not sure if each one has been verified?
 You can check the verification status of your business easily.
 To see if your business has been verified, Google offers a simple check that takes just a few clicks.

 First, you’ll be asked if your current profile email is the one associated with your business.